mahvash-siavashpour/Data-Mining-Excercise/README.md

 A common example of association rule discovery is "shopping cart analysis".
 In this process, according to the various items that customers put in their shopping carts, the buying habits and behavior of customers are analyzed, and by identifying the relationship between products, repeating patterns during shopping can be obtained.<br>

 Three important parameters:<br>

-Support shows the popularity of a set of items according to the frequency of transactions.<br>
+1. Support shows the popularity of a set of items according to the frequency of transactions.
-Confidence shows the probability of buying item y if item x is bought. x -> y<br>
+2. Confidence shows the probability of buying item y if item x is bought. x -> y
-Lift is a combination of the above two parameters.<br>
+3. Lift is a combination of the above two parameters.
 To implement association rules in this project, we use the Apriori algorithm, which is one of the most popular and efficient algorithms in this field.